7emantik/test-project/README.md

 * **SGD Classifier**

 ## Model Performance
-The Decision Tree Classifier far outperformed the other approaches on the test and validation sets.
+The Decision Tree Classifier far outperformed the other approaches on the train sets.

 * **SGD Classifier**: F-score = 0.909
 * **Logistic Regression**: F-score = 0.914